MillenniumMachines/Milo-v1.5/docs/faq.md

 ---

-### Can I print the 3D printed parts out of Rainbow PLA / Orange PETG / Squeezy Cheese?
+### Can I use Rainbow PLA / Orange PETG / Squeezy Cheese?
 You can do anything you want, it is your machine after all, but your choice of filament has a direct impact on the quality and accuracy of parts you will be able to make on Milo.

 The filament recommendations in the [BOM](./bom/sourcing_guide.md#printed-parts) are made for good reason - they have been tested by the design team over a long period of time and have been found to be stiff, strong and resilient where other filament choices were not.
+We do not recommend straying from the BOM suggested material choices or print settings.

 !!! warning
-    Using a different filament material will likely impact the strength and accuracy of your machine and this _could_ have safety implications.
+    Using a different filament material will likely impact the strength and accuracy of your machine, and this _could_ have safety implications.

 ---